 Can I pay for a funeral in advance?

 Yes.
-All arrangements are made with Aidan/Niall, but payment is made directly to Golden Charter Trust, who hold the money for your funeral on behalf of Heffernans Funeral Directors.
-We can provide you with a legally binding contract, which guarantees your funeral arrangements thus alleviating stress and heartache for your loved ones yet knowing your final wishes will be adhered to.
+All arrangements are made with Aidan/Niall, but payment is made directly to My Farewell Wishes Trust, who hold the money for your funeral on behalf of Heffernans Funeral Directors.
+You will be provided with a Certificate of Wishes, which guarantees your funeral arrangements will be carried out, thus alleviating stress and heartache for your loved ones yet knowing your final wishes will be adhered to.
 Please don’t hesitate to contact us for further details.

 Can I pre-arrange my funeral but not pay for it in advance?